TobiasWehrum/unity-utilities/Countdown/README.md

 # Countdown

 This class is useful for things like cooldowns or spawn delays.
-It is also helpful to tween things by using the `PercentElapsed` property.
+It is also helpful for tweening things by using the `PercentElapsed` property.

+(But if you want to tween a lot of stuff, check out [DOTween](http://dotween.demigiant.com) for that!
+Actually, check it out either way, DOTween is fabulous.)

 ## Examples